jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1b.md

 But if there were an effective demand for grain worth 5 million guineas, importing it at 5 guineas a ton would require 1 million tons of shipping or 1,000 ships of 1,000 tons each.
 The navy of England would be insufficient.

-13 When the amount of gold and silver imported into any country exceeds the effective demand, no government vigilance can prevent their exportation.
+{{< s v="13" >}} When the amount of gold and silver imported into any country exceeds the effective demand, no government vigilance can prevent their exportation.

 All the sanguinary laws of Spain and Portugal are unable to keep their gold and silver at home.
 The continual importations from Peru and Brazil exceed Spain and Portugal's effective demand.

 The importations sink the price of those metals in Spain and Portugal below those of neighbouring countries.
 On the contrary, if their amount fell short of the effective demand that its price rose above the price of the neighbouring countries, the government would not need to import them.

 If the government prevented their importation, it would be unable to prevent it effectively.
 When the Spartans gained the means to buy gold and silver, they broke through all the prohibitions which Lycurgus imposed to prevent their entrance into Sparta.

 All the sanguinary laws of the customs are unable to prevent the importation of the teas of the Dutch and Gottenburgh East India Companies because they are cheaper than the teas of the British company.

 A pound of tea at its highest price of 192 pence, is 100 times bulkier than the silver paid for it.
-It is more than 2,000 times bulkier that the same price in gold Consequently, it is so many times more difficult to smuggle.
+- It is more than 2,000 times bulkier that the same price in gold
+- Consequently, it is so many times more difficult to smuggle.

-14 It is partly due to the easy transportation of gold and silver that their price does not fluctuate like the price of other commodities.
+{{< s v="14" >}} It is partly due to the easy transportation of gold and silver that their price does not fluctuate like the price of other commodities.

 Other commodities are hindered by their bulk from shifting when the market becomes overstocked or understocked with them.
 The price of those metals also varies.